SinBin10/React/README.md

 CORS:-
 while making an API call from your local host to swiggy api the call is blocked by the browser due to call made to a different domain name.
 You can solve this by downloading a browser extension.

+# Routing

+---Client side routing -> we have implemented this in our app it does not make a different network call for different pages all the components are already loaded into our app, all it does is just shift some components.

+---Server side routing -> In this type of routing every time a new page is loaded the whole page is reloaded.